Detalhes

 This conclusion is perfect because it's healthy and realistic.
 That Jojo should end up with Sun Oh was inconceivable, she loved Hye Yeong, not him.
 Sun Oh found happiness on his own and moved on, such is life.
 He wasn't the person Jojo needed, and vice versa.

 From the beginning of the story, Sun Oh's character didn't come across as a very nice guy, but he's also somewhat pitiful.
 Is he a monster?
 No. He actually has a pure heart but that doesn't change his immaturity which turns into toxicity for the people around him.
 Yes, we can see that he starts to have genuine feelings for Jojo, but what he did was distasteful nonetheless.
 In fact, the story and the characters aren't so simple (despite seemingly clichéd?) and that's obvious from the first episode.
+What I loved most at the beginning was how they actually showed a situation involving gay people.
+I especially appreciated how Hye Yeong handled that situation wisely (the fact that the closeted guy had feelings for him ahahah love this) and then later on fought back for his best friend no matter what.
+It made me fall completely in love with his character and Jung Ga Ram himself.

 On the whole, the drama focused more on the psychology of the main characters and I love this kind of romance, the transition from high schoolers to young adults really makes the difference with Season 1, the tone changes (highlighting the contrast), you can feel the characters coming of age and the fact that we've followed them through several periods of their lives gives way to a nostalgic feeling, the music etc. also plays a big part.

 More about the drama makes it relevant.
 The complex family relationships, individual struggles and so on.
 Take Gul Mi's storyline, for instance—believe it or not, I grew to like her in Season 2.
-Referring to the collective suicide we saw at the end of episode 5 in season 1, the drama also shows people using Love Alarm as a scapegoat to justify their choices.
+Referring to the collective suicide we saw at the end of Episode 5 in Season 1, the drama also shows people using Love Alarm as a scapegoat to justify their choices.
 We even see disturbing elements like pedophilia and obsession—such as the case with Jojo and how one deranged individual fixates on her drawings, sparked by nothing more than a trivial coincidence.

 Jojo didn’t initiate her relationship with Sun Oh.
 He pushed for it, despite knowing she had a boyfriend—something he learned from his best friend, Hye Yeong, who also had feelings for her.
 Sun Oh knew all of this, yet still chose to pursue her.
 And they dated for what, two weeks if we remove the time after the accident?